 - Professional References: Name, Title (if applicable), and email address of 2 professional references who may be contacted.
 Do not send letters unless requested.

-- Application Fee: $43.00
+- Application Fee: $45.00

 Submit in only one of the following disciplines:

-a. six to ten poems
+a. three to six poems

-b. two short stories, essays or articles
+b. up to two short stories, essays or articles

 Each applicant must apply individually.
 Please discuss the proposed collaboration in your letter of intent.